Albiglutide

 Albiglutide (trade names Eperzan in Europe and Tanzeum in the US) is a glucagon-like peptide-1 agonist (GLP-1 agonist) drug marketed by GlaxoSmithKline (GSK) for treatment of type 2 diabetes.

 As of 2017 it is unclear if it affects a person's risk of death.
-GSK has announced that it intends to withdraw the drug from the worldwide market by July 2018 for economic reasons.
+In 2017 GSK announced Albiglutide's withdrawal from the worldwide market for economic reasons, and remaining stocks in the supply chain were effectively depleted by 2018.

 Medical uses

-Albiglutide is used for the treatment of type 2 diabetes in adults.
+Albiglutide was used for the treatment of type 2 diabetes in adults.
 It can be used alone (if metformin therapy is ineffective or not tolerated) or in combination with other antidiabetic drugs, including insulins.

 According to a 2015 analysis, albiglutide is less effective than other GLP-1 agonists for lowering glycated hemoglobin (HbA1c, an indicator for long-term blood glucose control) and weight loss.
 It also seems to have fewer side effects than most other drugs of this class, except for reactions at the injection site which are more common under albiglutide than, for example, under liraglutide.